eray-yuztyurk/frontend-static-portfolio-website-project/README.md

 # Frontend Static Portfolio Website Project

-This repository contains a simple static portfolio website built using HTML, CSS, and JavaScript.
-The project was developed as part of a frontend learning exercise to practice layout building, basic styling, DOM interactions, and organizing a small web project in a clean folder structure.
+This repository contains a small static portfolio website built with HTML, CSS, and JavaScript.
+The project was created as part of a frontend practice exercise and focuses on building a simple layout, applying basic styling, and adding light interactivity through JavaScript.

 ## Features

-* Single‑page static structure
+* Single-page static layout
 * Basic navigation bar
-* Skills and project overview sections
+* Sections for skills and project highlights
-* Simple recommendation form with JavaScript interaction
+* Simple recommendation form with a popup message
 * Lightweight and easy to maintain

 ## Technologies Used

-* **HTML** for page structure
+* **HTML** for the page structure
-* **CSS** for layout and visual styling
+* **CSS** for layout and styling
-* **JavaScript** for small interactive elements
+* **JavaScript** for basic interaction

 ## Project Structure